Universal masking calls reach Biden admin as delta fear, push for virus restrictions reach fever pitch

 And others who want to bring back universal masking doubled down on their calls this week.

 "What is the purpose of lifting mask mandates when we know we’re not on track to reach 80% vaccination rate at anytime in the near future?" activist Bree Newsome tweeted Wednesday.
-And CNN legal analyst Leana Wen told the network Thursday that "we should follow the example of LA County and say that if there are places where vaccinated and unvaccinated people are mixing, then indoor mask mandates should still apply."
+And CNN medical analyst Leana Wen told the network Thursday that "we should follow the example of LA County and say that if there are places where vaccinated and unvaccinated people are mixing, then indoor mask mandates should still apply."

 Former Surgeon General Jerome Adams, who was among the earliest high-profile voices calling for a return to masks, wrote in the Washington Post, "We must work hard to increase vaccinations while simultaneously preparing the public for masking."